PKU-ML/GARC/README.md

 ## GARC Calculation

-To avoid the outliers, we then generalize the definition of ACR.
+To avoid the outliers, we then generalize the definition of ACR to GARC.

 To calculate GACR and GARC with trained models, run ``evaluate_AGRC.py`` with following commands